-Project Affinity is an urban summer service program.
-Student live together at the Archwood House.
+Students live together at the Archwood House during this urban summer service program.
 Through direct service and community events, students are able to explore social justice issues, develop a direct relationship with individuals in Brooklyn Centre and the greater Cleveland community, and gain an understanding of non-profit work.

 Leave It Behind